laserpointlabs/dadms/docs/dadms_development_process.md

 - **Run impact analysis** using the Thread Impact Analysis tool:
   - The system performs a similarity and dependency search against all historical process tasks and decisions.
   - It identifies other processes, such as previous refueling operations, maintenance workflows, or related mission profiles, that are semantically or operationally similar to the new design.
-  - The impact report highlights which historical decisions or process runs may be affected by the adoption of process X and probe Y (e.g., “Switching to probe Y may impact compatibility with tanker fleet Z, as seen in historical process runs A, B, and C”).
+  - The impact report highlights which historical decisions or process runs may be affected by the adoption of process X and probe Y (e.g., "Switching to probe Y may impact compatibility with tanker fleet Z, as seen in historical process runs A, B, and C").
 - **Enable risk management and informed decision-making** by surfacing these potential impacts before approval, allowing stakeholders to review, simulate, and mitigate risks proactively.

 This example demonstrates how DADMS supports safer, more transparent process evolution and cross-domain insight, especially in complex, high-stakes environments like air refueling operations.